|Company Name:||Turner & Lovell Limited (‘the Company’)|

 - The right to withdraw consent at any time.

-Where you have consented to the Company processing your personal data and sensitive personal data you have the right to withdraw that consent at any time by contacting [Curtis Thompson or Paul Turner] at GDPR@turnerlovell.com.
+Where you have consented to the Company processing your personal data and sensitive personal data you have the right to withdraw that consent at any time by contacting Curtis Thompson at GDPR@turnerlovell.com.

 There may be circumstances where the Company will still need to process your data for legal or official reasons.
 We will inform you if this is the case.
 Where this is the case, we will restrict the data to only what is necessary for the purpose of meeting those specific reasons.

 If you believe that any of your data that the Company processes is incorrect or incomplete, please contact us using the details above and we will take reasonable steps to check its accuracy and correct it where necessary.

 You can also contact us using the above details if you want us to restrict the type or amount of data we process for you, access your personal data or exercise any of the other rights listed above.

 We do not currently use automated technologies such as expert systems or machine learning in our recruitment process.
 If we do, we will ensure that you consent to profiling or if there is no consent, your selection will be done manually by a suitable person.